 No action has been taken by us or the underwriter that would permit a public offering of the Units, or the Series 2 Preferred and warrants to purchase common stock included in the Units, or the common stock underlying the Series 2 Preferred and warrants in any jurisdiction where action for that purpose is required.
 None of our securities included in this offering may be offered or sold, directly or indirectly, nor may this prospectus or any other offering material or advertisements in connection with the offer and sales of any of the Units, the Series 2 Preferred and warrants to purchase common stock, or the common stock underlying the Series 2 Preferred and warrants be distributed or published in any jurisdiction, except under circumstances that will result in compliance with the applicable rules and regulations of that jurisdiction.
-Persons who receive this prospectus are advised to inform themselves about and to observe any restrictions relating to this offering of the Units, the Series 2 Preferred and warrants to purchase common stock, or the common stock underlying the Series 2 Preferred and warrants and the distribution of this prospectus.
-This prospectus is neither an offer to sell nor a solicitation of any offer to buy the Units, the Series 2 Preferred and warrants to purchase common stock, or the common stock underlying the Series 2 Preferred and warrants in any jurisdiction where that would not be permitted or legal.
+Persons who receive this prospectus are advised to inform themselves about and to observe any restrictions relating to this offering of the Units, the Series 2 Preferred and warrants and the distribution of this prospectus.
+This prospectus is neither an offer to sell nor a solicitation of any offer to buy the Units, the Series 2 Preferred and warrants to purchase common stock, or the common stock, or the common stock underlying the Series 2 Preferred and warrants to purchase common stock, or the common stock underlying the Series 2 Preferred and warrants to purchase common stock, or the common stock underlying the Series 2 Preferred and warrants in any jurisdiction where that would not be permitted or legal.